deepanshu2893/1st_Project_To-Do-WebApp_SpringBoot_/README.md

 ## Tools used
 1. IDE - Intellij IDEA
 2. Backend Framework - SpringBoot (Initialized using Spring Initializer)
-3. FrontEnd Framework - NA
+3. FrontEnd Framework - JSP
 4. API Platform - Postman
 5. Browser - Firefox (Chrome can also be used)